-The Japanese government announced an initiative to combat piracy of anime and manga, using artificial intelligence (AI).
-Japan's Cultural Affairs Agency invested around 300 million yen (approximately $2 million) in developing an advanced system capable of identifying and removing illegal content.
+The Japanese government has announced an initiative to combat anime and manga piracy using artificial intelligence (AI).
+Japan's Agency for Cultural Affairs has invested approximately 300 million yen (approximately US$2 million) in developing an advanced system capable of identifying and removing illegal content.

 AI system will analyze patterns on illegal websites , such as design, advertisements, and content similar to protected works.
-This means that rights holders will be able to request the removal of pirated material more quickly.
-Agency representatives say the technology will overcome limitations of human monitoring, which tends to be time-consuming and expensive.
+This will allow rights holders to request the removal of pirated material more quickly.
+Agency representatives claim that the technology will overcome the limitations of human monitoring, which is often time-consuming and expensive.

 However, companies like Toei Animation and VIZ Media are leading similar efforts, while publishers like Shueisha have turned to international courts to combat piracy.
-Additionally, technologies such as WEBTOON's Toon Radar and invisible watermarks have helped track content leaks.
+Furthermore, technologies like WEBTOON's Toon Radar and invisible watermarks have helped track content leaks.

 Anime piracy sites shut down

-Thus, in the Latin American scenario, the closure of AnimeFénix, one of the largest pirate sites in the region, highlighted the scope of this fight.
+Thus, in Latin America, the closure of AnimeFénix, one of the largest pirate sites in the region, highlighted the scope of this fight.
 The closure of the site, which offered a vast collection of anime, reinforces the effectiveness of global strategies after years of operation.
-Despite advances, concerns are emerging about potential AI flaws that could harm legitimate users.
-Finally, the industry is now seeking to balance copyright protection with the digital rights of internet users.
+Despite the advances, concerns arise about potential AI flaws that could harm legitimate users.
+Finally, the industry now seeks to balance copyright protection with the digital rights of internet users.

 Source: NHK